Linux on windows 10

 Xming will run in the background, don't expect to see things happening.

-Start the terminal (also known as 'unix shell').
-You should see something like this :
+Start the terminal (also known as 'unix shell' or 'bash').
+You should see something similar to this :

 Check that various programs work.
-Type the following in the unix shell :
+Type the commands shown in

 Check that a plotting program works :